 American history is filled with iconic moments that live forever in everyone’s memory.
 They change the course of events and drive our collective lives as a people.
 Some of you could tell of December 7th and Pearl Harbor.
 I can remember hearing over the school PA the announcement of President Kennedy’s assassination.
 Many of these later memories have become visual in our television age: Neil Armstrong’s ‘step’ onto the moon, the explosion of the Challenger, 9-11.
 You can probably call up pictures of these events.

-By Wednesday Bobbie has asked my husband, Doug, to go with our team.
+By Wednesday, my team is organized and Bobbie has asked my husband, Doug, who helps with their training, to go with us because of his trauma response background.
 By Thursday our volunteers are trained, badges and shirts prepared, and we have a place to stay at Star Lake, a Salvation Army Retreat Center.

 Friday the 14th we are in New York and meet with Major Molly Stotzburger who leads the support services at Ground Zero, personally serving as chaplain at the on-site morgue.
 Then we are at the Salvation Army on 14th Street dividing ourselves into day and night crews with 12 hour shifts. ( To the left the helmet and shirts we wore.)